valzi/villagefolk/docs/PlayerRules.md

 Ability score modifiers are used to alter other numbers as explained in the character generation section.

+## Hit Points

+> Each point *below* 0 HP for a PC = Lethal  = Death and Dismemberment Table

+Hit points represent the ability to not be hit.
+At 0 a character has been physically harmed and must roll on the death and dismemberment table.

+A Player Character's maximum Hit Points are derived from Constitution as shown on the Level Chart.

 # Inventory and Encumbrance

 ### Inventory Slots